Suman27-55/UK-Crime-Data-Analysis/README.md

 # UK Crime Data Analysis

 ## Introduction
 - This project aims to analyse crime data from the data.police.uk API.
-It also provided an opportunity to practice and develop skills and experience tools such as Postgresql and Tableau.
+It also provided an opportunity to practice and develop skills and experience tools such as PostgreSQL and Tableau.

 ## Architecture
 ![Architecture](/assets/images/Architecture.png)